nextflow-io/training/docs/variantcalling/sarek.md

 # Sarek: a Variant Calling Pipeline

-In order to carry out a germline variant calling analysis we will use the nf-core pipeline [sarek](https://nf-co.re/sarek/3.3.2).
+In order to carry out a germline variant calling analysis we will use the nf-core pipeline [Sarek](https://nf-co.re/sarek/3.3.2) v3.3.2.

 ## Overview

 The pipeline is organised following the three main analysis blocks we previously described: pre-processing, variant calling and annotation.

 ![sarek_overview](./img/sarek_subway.png)

+> The image above is taken from the [nf-core/sarek] v3.3.2 (https://nf-co.re/sarek/3.3.2/docs/output) documentation page.

 In each analysis block, the user can choose among a range of different options in terms of aligners, callers and software to carry out the annotation.
 The analysis can also start from different steps, depending the input available and whether it has been partially processed already.